AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-activity/share-a-model-across-workspaces.md

    ![](assets/image2014-10-3-14-3a6-3a22.png)

 It's that easy!
 Now people from other workspaces can move through the shared model.
-You may want to run person assignment in that workspace, see&nbsp; [Launching Your Revenue Cycle Model](https://community.marketo.com/MarketoArticle?id=kA050000000KyvQCAS)&nbsp;for details.
+You may want to run person assignment in that workspace, see  [Launching Your Revenue Cycle Model](https://community.marketo.com/MarketoArticle?id=kA050000000KyvQCAS) for details.